ptomulik/testmd/README.md

-* most of the apache modules are part of the apache project, on Debian most of them are available as separate installable packages, on FreeBSD (ports), however, you must set appropriate options (`make config`) to have your modules installed,
+* most of the apache modules are part of the apache project, on Debian most of them are available as separate installable packages, on FreeBSD (ports), however, you must set appropriate options (`make config`) for an `apache2X` port to have your modules installed,
 * for apache < 2.4 MPM must be selected by selecting appropriate package, for >= 2.4 MPMs are available as dynamic modules, and default MPM is choosen at compile time (via build options) - again: some compile-time options must